NathanKewley/Japanese/Grammar/conjugations2.md

 * Adjectives

-## Conjugation types
+## Verb Conjugations

+### Ichidan

+`Ichidan` Verbs are easy, the ending `る` is replaced with the `Ichidan Helper Verb` in the tables below for each form.

 ### Godan

 `Godan` verbs make use of the `Conjugation Colums` to identify the last sound change required to transform into each form.
 For simplicity every conjugation will use `はなす` as the example.

-### Ichidan

-`Ichidan` Verbs are easy, the ending `る` is replaced with the `Ichidan Helper Verb` in the tables below for each form.

 ## た and て Form

-The table below shows the conjugations for all Ichidan verbs into both the `た` and `て` forms.
+The table below shows the conjugations for all Godan verbs into both the `た` and `て` forms.
 The `Verb Ending` is replaced to make the `て` and `た` Forms.

 | Verb Ending      | て Form   | た Form  |
 | ---------------- | --------- | -------- |